rishikakp/rishikakp/README.md

 </a>

 </td>

 <td width="50%" valign="top">

 ### DSA Insights

 **Interactive Learning & AI Platform**

-A full-stack platform designed to create a more interactive approach to coding practice and preparation.
+A full-stack platform designed to create a more interactive learning and coding experience.

-The platform includes an **interactive coding environment, AI-powered mock interviews, multi-language code execution, performance tracking, and AI-based features**.
+The platform features an **interactive coding environment, AI-powered mock interviews, multi-language code execution, performance tracking, and AI-powered capabilities**.

-My primary contribution focused on building the **frontend experience using React and JavaScript**.
+My primary contribution focused on the **frontend**, where I worked with **React and JavaScript** to build the user-facing experience.

 **Built with**